 Or they can be paired just as easily with the computer/laptop/DVD player/smartphone that you’re using to display from.
 The only source devices that don’t have this technology are game consoles.

-1. Tribit XSound Go – Cheap & Awesome for Outdoors
+1. Tribit XSound Go – Cheap Best Wireless Speaker for Projector

 Let’s start reviewing some of the cheapest best wireless speakers for projector and then we’ll move on to a lot more expensive options.